vpp-dev/vpp-release-notes/README.md

 @page release_notes_2310 Release notes for VPP 23.10

-More than 36 commits since the previous release, including 17 fixes.
+More than 38 commits since the previous release, including 18 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Wed Jun 14 02:20:41 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.10 release, generated as on Thu Jun 15 02:19:31 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER